Sushanth0-0Reddy/plivo_assignment/pii_ner_assignment/DATA_GENERATION_METHODS.md

 1. PII Recognition: Can the model identify PII entities in familiar contexts?
 2. STT Noise Handling: Can the model handle spacing variations and noise?
 3. Upper Bound Performance: What's the best achievable accuracy without generalization challenges?

-#### When to Use

-- Establishing performance upper bounds
-- Debugging entity recognition issues
-- Testing STT noise robustness in isolation
-- Understanding overfitting potential

 ---